awsdocs/amazon-vpc-user-guide/doc_source/VPC_Route_Tables.md

 ### Route Tables for a Virtual Private Gateway<a name="route-tables-vgw"></a>

-You can use an AWS managed VPN connection to enable instances in your VPC to communicate with your own network\.
+You can use an AWS Site\-to\-Site VPN connection to enable instances in your VPC to communicate with your own network\.
 To do this, create and attach a virtual private gateway to your VPC, and then add a route with the destination of your network and a target of the virtual private gateway \(`vgw-xxxxxxxx`\)\.
-You can then create and configure your VPN connection\.
-For more information, see [AWS Managed VPN Connections](VPC_VPN.md)\.
+You can then create and configure your Site\-to\-Site VPN connection\.
+For more information, see [What is AWS Site\-to\-Site VPN?](https://docs.aws.amazon.com/vpn/latest/s2svpn/VPC_VPN.html) in the *AWS Site\-to\-Site VPN User Guide*\.

-We currently do not support IPv6 traffic over a VPN connection\.
+We currently do not support IPv6 traffic over a AWS Site\-to\-Site VPN connection\.
 However, we support IPv6 traffic routed through a virtual private gateway to an AWS Direct Connect connection\.
 For more information, see the [AWS Direct Connect User Guide](https://docs.aws.amazon.com/directconnect/latest/UserGuide/)\.

 ### Route Tables for a VPC Peering Connection<a name="route-tables-vpc-peering"></a>